mustavee/mustavee.github.io/_pages/about.md

 -[May.
 2022] Our paper titled [A linear dynamical perspective on epidemiology: interplay between early COVID-19 outbreak and human mobility](https://link.springer.com/article/10.1007/s11071-022-07469-5) published in Nonlinear Dynamics.

 -[Jan.
-2022] Co-authored chapter titled [Sensing and monitoring of smart transportation systems](https://www.sciencedirect.com/science/article/abs/pii/B9780128177846000102) in the book The Rise of Smart Cities available online.
+2022] Co-authored chapter titled [Sensing and monitoring of smart transportation systems](https://www.sciencedirect.com/science/article/abs/pii/B9780128177846000102) in the book The Rise of Smart Cities.

 -[Dec.
 2021] Graduated with MS in Civil Engineering at Smart Cities Track!